Telehealth Available

 ABOUT

-I am a psychologist, offering treatment to children, adolescents, adults, as well as to couples and families.
-With 39 years experience, I assess and treat a wide variety of difficulties- anxiety, depression, trauma/PTSD, obsessive-compulsive disorder, grief/bereavement, stress, eating disorders, life transitions/adjustment, self-esteem/confidence, gender-related issues, ADHD/learning disabilities (emotional impact), communication and behavioural issues, parenting/attachment, couple/marital, and family therapy.
+I am a psychologist of 40+ years, offering treatment to children, adolescents, adults, as well as to couples and families.
+I assess and treat a wide variety of concerns- anxiety, depression, trauma/PTSD, relational, attachment, loss/bereavement, stress, eating disorders, life transitions, self-esteem/ confidence, gender issues, pregnancy loss/infertility, medical/health issues, ADHD/learning disabilities (emotional impact).

-I use an integrative approach which includes several therapeutic modalities, both verbal and nonverbal: Psychodynamic, Cognitive Behavioural (CBT), Somatic/Mind-Body (Somatic Experiencing; Sensorimotor Psychotherapy; Guided Imagery; Mindfulness), Internal family Systems, Art and Sand Tray, and Play Therapy.
+I use a systematically integrative approach which includes several therapeutic modalities, both verbal and nonverbal: Psychodynamic, Somatic (Somatic Experiencing; Sensorimotor Psychotherapy; Guided Imagery; Mindfulness), Parts' work (IFS; Ego States; Gestalt), Cognitive Behavioural (CBT; MCBT), Art, Sand Tray, and Play.

-Additional to psychotherapy, I also do Consultations and formal Assessments (Psychological and Psychoeducational).
+Additional to psychotherapy, I do Consultations & Assessments.

 Whether you are an individual, couple, or family seeking help, or a professional considering making a referral- please feel free to contact me by phone or email to discuss the particular concerns.